openfaas/docs/docs/architecture/production.md

 #### Configure function health-check probes

+There are two types of health-check probes: exec and http.
+The default in the helm chart is exec for backwards-compatibility.

-Unless you are using Istio, where it is essential to use exec health-checks, it is recommended to use httpProbes by default which are more efficient on CPU.
+It is recommended to use httpProbes by default which are more efficient on CPU than exec probes.
+If you are using [Istio](https://istio.io) with mutual TLS then you will need to use exc probes.

 #### Configure function health-check interval